aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="RtNQn"></a>
 #### 8、use --outputManifest and --previousManifest

-<br />In practice, the upstream process generates new files at a certain pace.
+<br />In practice, the upstream process generates new files at a certain speed.
 For example, a new file may be created every hour or every minute.
 You can configure downstream processes to receive files according to different schedules.
-If data is transmitted to OSS, we want to process it on HDFS every day.
-Copying all files at a time does not extend well.
+If data is transmitted to HDFS and we want to process it on OSS every day.
+Copying all files at a time does not work well.
 Jindo distcp has a built-in solution to this problem.
 For this solution, we use the manifest file.<br />
 <br />If two new files are added to the source folder, the following command example is used:<br />

 ```bash
 hadoop jar jindo-distcp-2.7.3.jar --src /data/incoming/hourly_table --dest oss://yang-hhht/hourly_table --outputManifest=manifest-2020-04-18.gz --previousManifest=oss://yang-hhht/hourly_table/manifest-2020-04-17.gz --parallelism 20
 ```
 This command treats two manifest files as parameters: outputManifest and previousManifest.
 The first contains a list of all copied files (old files and new files), and the second contains a list of previously copied files.
-In this way, we can recreate the complete operation history and view which files were copied during each run:
+In this way, we can recreate the complete operation history and view which files were copied during each distcp job:
 ```bash
 [root@emr-header-1 opt]# hadoop fs -text oss://yang-hhht/hourly_table/manifest-2020-04-18.gz > current.lst
 [root@emr-header-1 opt]# diff before.lst current.lst